ohmlabs/ohm/tutorials/aws.md

 * coffee server.js // note that if you use forever you will have to compile coffee script to js

 # Storage & Backup
+One of the best features of Amazon AWS is that it has several storage solutions of varying levels of price, avaialability and durability.
+The correct usage of Amazon Web Services will probably use all three of the major storage solutions:
+* Elastic Block Storage: A large-capacity persistent disk to attach to your server
+* Simple Storage Service: For storing large quantities of file with very high availability and durability.
+* Glacier: Very low cost, low availability storage for archives

+### EBS
+Attaching EBS to a server is very simple and is done in the AWS EC2 console.
+Once you select a disk of an appropriate size and attach it, you will still have to mount this disk on the server:
+TODO: ATTACH INSTRUCTIONS

+### S3
-A great primary solution for cloud stprage and backup is Amazon s3.
+A great primary solution for cloud storage and backup is Amazon s3.
 It is very affordably priced for most user's needs and can give you maximum durability and availability.
 I have found that s3fs, an s3 FUSE based file system is a great way to mount a bucket on my server and even local machine for transferring large amounts of files to s3.

 ```sh
 brew install s3fs